 In 2014, we issued Class A Shares and unvested Class P-1(A) Shares to some of the Bank Stockholders as a result of a capital contribution to facilitate our expansion into new credit products.
 The proceeds from the issuance of the shares were included in members' capital.
 In connection with the investment, certain employees also invested in the Company and were issued Class C Shares and unvested Class P-1(C) Shares.
 The proceeds from the issuance of these shares were included in members' capital.
-The Class A Shares and Class C Shares issued in connection with the investment equally participate in the earnings of the Company together with the other Class A Shares, Class P(A) Shares, Class C Shares and Class P(C) Shares of the Company.
-Most of the holders of Class A shares have the right to appoint members to the board of managers of the Company.
-The Class P-1(A) Shares and Class P-1(C) Shares do not have any earnings participation rights, nor do any of the Class P-1(A) Shares have the right to appoint members to the board of managers, until they vest.
-The Class P-1(A) Shares and Class P-1(C) Shares vested in July 2018 upon the achievement of specific revenue earnout milestones related to the growth of our credit products, as defined by the agreement, from August 2014 through the vesting date of July 2018.
+The Class A Shares and Class C Shares issued in connection with the investment equally participated in the earnings of the Company together with the other Class A Shares, Class P(A) Shares, Class C Shares and Class P(C) Shares of the Company.
+Most of the holders of Class A shares had the right to appoint members to the board of managers of the Company.
+The Class P-1(A) Shares and Class P-1(C) Shares did not have any earnings participation rights, nor did any of the Class P-1(A) Shares and Class P-1(C) Shares vested in July 2018 upon the achievement of specific revenue earnout milestones related to the growth of our credit products, as defined by the agreement, from August 2014 through the vesting date of July 2018.